BenTen9864/SQL-Project_1/README.md

 This project demonstrates how SQL can be leveraged to extract, transform, and analyze data to address real-world business challenges.

-Part 2: Skills Used
+Skills Used
-Common Table Expressions (CTEs)
+Common Table Expressions (CTE)

 Window Functions (DENSE_RANK, RANK)